abgregs/abgregs/README.md

 # Austin Gregersen

-Follow me on [Twitter](https://x.com/abgregs) and [Bluesky](https://bsky.app/profile/abgregs.bsky.social) or for building in public.
+Follow me on [Twitter](https://x.com/abgregs) and [Bluesky](https://bsky.app/profile/abgregs.bsky.social) for building in public.

-Visit [the blog](https://austingregersen.com) to learn more about me and my interests as a developer.
+Visit [austingregersen.com](https://austingregersen.com) to learn more about my interests as a developer.
 <!--
 **abgregs/abgregs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.